 VIENNA I BERLIN I LONDON

-Alessio Kolioulis is a PhD candidate in Contemporary Arts and Urban Studies at Paris 8 and Sapienza University of Rome, with a thesis on techno, urban territories and subjectivity.
-Alessio writes about music, politics and cities for different journals and magazines including Millepiani, Dancecult and Mediapolis.
-He is currently co-authoring a chapter on Chiacgo House and Detroit Techno for the forthcoming book Sounds and the City - Volume 2 (Palgrave, 2018).
-Alessio is an editorial board member of Eterotopia France an indepedent publishing company and will coordinate the sixth issue of engagée on Radical
+Alessio Kolioulis is a PhD candidate in Aesthetics and Urban Studies at Paris 8 and Sapienza University of Rome, with a thesis on techno music, urban territories and subjectivity.
+Alessio writes about music, politics and cities for different journals and magazines including Millepiani, Mediapolis and Dancecult.
+He is currently co-authoring a chapter on Chicago House and Detroit Techno for the forthcoming book Sounds and the City - Volume 2 (Palgrave, 2018).
+Alessio is an editorial board member of Eterotopia France, an independent publishing company, and engagée, the magazine for political and philosophical interventions.
+He lives in London and has a background in the third sector.

 Felix Maschewski is an independent author and a PhD student at HU Berlin, where he is a member of the PhD-net “knowledges of literature” (“Das Wissen der Literatur”).
 He is also a research associate at the Institut für Wirtschaftsgestaltung Berlin.
 Most recently, he has written various articles for edited volumes, particularly on the literary construction of the homo economicus in the contemporary novel, as well as on the cybernetic condition of processes of subjectivation (DeGruyter, 2018/ Königshausen & Neumann, 2018).
 His most recent journalistic and essayistic publications were published in Public Seminar, warehouse, MerkurBlog, agora42 and NZZ (co-authored with Anna-Verena Nosthoff). // twitter: @felixmaschewski